bryceyin13/tinyraytracer/README.md

 # Tiny Ray Tracer
 ## Overview
 This project is a tiny ray tracer in C++ inspired by [Dmitry V. Sokolov](https://github.com/ssloy).<br>
-I rewrote it and added some more functions along with a more detailed Chinese/English version tutorial.
+I rewrote it along with a more detailed Chinese/English version tutorial.
 ## English Version Tutorial
 ## Chinese Version Tutorial
 ### 预备知识